 Your tires should be checked every 1500 km, especially if you ride on country roads.
 Please have a deep look at your tires to make sure they are still in good condition.
-If you don't know how to check them, don't hesitate to ask one of our Service Partners.

 If your tires show cracks on the sidewall, you need to replace them in order to avoid loss of adherence.

 p.s.
 Don’t forget that tires can be recycled, and so we encourage you to get rid of them at an approved recycling point.

 Here are a few tips to keep your bike in perfect state and maximize its performance:

 Clean your bike